-4. Potential Risks and Mitigation

-Internal

-Reliable Controls Corporation has had a structured post-secondary co-op program for over 20 years, contributing to the employment of some of our youngest team members.
-We have partnerships with local post-secondary educational institutions.
+People and technology you can rely on' 4.
+Potential Risks and Mitigation Internal Reliable Controls Corporation has had a structured co-op program for over 20 years, contributing to the employment of some of our youngest team members.
+We have partnerships with prestigious educational institutions such as Camosun College, University of Victoria, University of British Columbia, and Simon Fraser University.
 Any risks associated with assessing the legal age of Co-op program participants are minimized as we collaborate directly with the schools, who vet the students to ensure they are part of the program, willing and eligible to participate for a work term.
 Any positions to be filled within the company, including manufacturing, would be processed through our Human Resources team and undergo an approval exercise, thus mitigating potential risks.

-External

-Reliable Controls Corporation has established controls and procedures to help manage risk and to foster ethical business practices throughout the supply chain however recognizes that some risk may be outside of the companies control and not all risk can be prevented.
-All vendors undergo a qualification process in which they are required to provide a copy of their quality certifications and to fill out a survey stating quality standards, capacity, and compliance with local laws, etc.

-Initiated in 2023, suppliers considered the most critical are asked to complete an onsite audit.
-Environmental and social aspects are evaluated such as:

-- gender equality,

-- safety and cleanliness of work environment

-- evidence of forced labor such as working with retained passports, corporal punishment, etc.

-Vendors that reported high overtime rates during the audit are questioned for clarification and encouraged to always comply with their local labor regulations.
-Any evidence of supplier infringement of local labor laws, employment of child labor, forced labor, corporal or verbal abuse or similar actions against reasonable principles and code of conduct will be investigated and result in disqualification from any sourcing process and/or termination of our business relationship.
+External As an area beyond our control, the supply chain is not risk-free, especially with suppliers in remote locations or as it relates to products that are purchased through distribution.
+All vendors undergo a qualification process in which they are required to provide a copy of their quality certifications and to fill out a survey stating quality standards, capacity, and compliance with local laws, etc. Initiated in 2023, suppliers considered the most critical are asked to complete an onsite audit.
+Environmental and social aspects are evaluated such as: - gender equality, - safety and cleanliness of work environment • - evidence of forced labor such as working with retained passports, corporal punishment, etc. Vendors that reported high overtime rates during the audit are questioned for clarification and encouraged to always comply with their local labor regulations.
+Any evidence of supplier infringement of local labor laws, employment of child labor, forced labor, corporal or verbal abuse or similar actions against reasonable

 Page 3 of 5

-5. Remediation of child or forced labour and Remediation of Vulnerable families Loss of Income The company is not aware of any use of forced or child labor within our organization or in the supply chain.
-If the company becomes aware immediate action will be taken.
+People and technology you can rely on' principles and code of conduct will be investigated and result in disqualification from any sourcing process and/or termination of our business relationship.
+5. Remediation of child or forced labour and Remediation of Vulnerable families Loss of Income Not applicable.
+We have not found any forced or child labor within our organization or in the supply chain to the best of our knowledge.
 6. Assessing effectiveness The supply chain is assessed and monitored on an annual basis.
 The process includes an annual requalification exercise to ensure that suppliers continue to meet the criteria to remain on the approved suppliers list.
-7. Next steps 2024 In the coming year we aim to:
+7. Next steps 2025 In the coming year we aim to: